bill6653/work-day-scheduer/README.md

-# work-day-scheduer
+# work-day-scheduler
-Online schedule to make your work day more organized
+Online schedule to make your work day more organized.